VT-Evia/content-discipline/stage3/activity.md

 ### Assembling the website

-Students should use GitHub and Codespaces to customize their websites by creating a GitHub repository named in a way relevant to their site’s topic.
+Students should use GitHub (we recommend using the github.dev editor inside GitHub) to customize their websites by creating a GitHub repository named in a way relevant to their site’s topic.
 The [resources](resources.md) page for this stage includes tutorials for GitHub and GitHub Pages that will be essential for this assignment.

 ---